HardikDG/QRCode_Flutter/README.md

 # QRCode

 A Flutter plugin to generate QRCode.
-It currently only supports iOS (Swift 4.2)
+It only supports iOS (Swift 4.2)

+For lower swift version you may try with 0.1.0 version

 ## 🎖 Installing